-When communicating EvioEvents (java objects) over the network, the user must serialize such events into an array or buffer of bytes when sending and must deserialize the same bytes into objects on the receiving end.
+When communicating EvioEvents (java objects) over the network, the user must serialize such events and all its contained objects into an array or buffer of bytes when sending and must deserialize the same bytes into objects on the receiving end.
 This can lead to a serious performance penalty.
 To avoid having to serialize and deserialize continually, a new API was developed to allow the handling of evio data in byte buffer form.
 For lack of a better term, compact was the word chosen to describe it since all evio data handled in this API are contained in ByteBuffer objects and never expanded into EvioEvent objects.

-9.1.
-Basics
+10.1 Basics

-There are 4 classes comprising all the functionality: EvioCompactReader, EvioCompactStructureReader, EvioCompactEventWriter, and finally EvioNode.
-Starting with the simplest, the EvioNode class stores information about a single evio structure (bank, segment, or tagsegment), but does not contain information about its internal structure.
+There are 4 classes comprising all the functionality: EvioCompactReader, EvioCompactStructureHandler, CompactEventBuilder, and EvioNode.
+Starting with the simplest (and given a buffer of evio data) the EvioNode class stores information about a single evio structure (bank, segment, or tagsegment) in that buffer, but does not contain information about its internal structure.
 In other words, there is no expansion into a tree and its necessarily accompanying deserialization.
 It stores all the header information along with locations of the header and data in the buffer itself.

 The EvioCompactReader (compact reader for short) plays a similar role as the EvioReader in that it parses a buffer or file (not bigger than 2.1 GB) in evio format.
 Its constructor creates an EvioNode object for each event and stores it in a list.
 Methods allow searching an event for structures of a given tag & num pair or dictionary entry.
 Once an EvioNode object is obtained from a search, its structure's data can be retrieved.
-User-created evio structures can be added to the end of any event.
+A user-created evio structure can be added as the last child of any event by calling EvioCompactReader.addStructure().
+Banks and entire events can be removed by calling EvioCompactReader.removeEvent() or removeStructure().
 Perhaps the most powerful feature of the compact reader is that the user can obtain a ByteBuffer representing just a single structure - an event, bank, segment, or tagsegment (no block headers / no full evio file format).
 This allows for the extraction of bytes representing a single structure to be sent over the network.
 In this way it almost acts as a writer as well as being a reader.

-Working hand-in-hand with the compact reader, the EvioCompactStructureReader (structure reader for short) can parse the bytes representing a single structure previously produced by the compact reader.
-Actually any EvioEvent, EvioBank, EvioSegment, or EvioTagSegment object can produce a byte representation of itself by calling its write() method which the structure reader can parse.
-The structure reader has methods to search for structures of a given tag & num pair or dictionary entry.
+Working hand-in-hand with the compact reader, the EvioCompactStructureHandler (structure handler for short) can parse the bytes representing a single structure previously produced by the compact reader.
+Actually any EvioEvent, EvioBank, EvioSegment, or EvioTagSegment object can produce a byte representation of itself by calling its write() method which the structure handler can parse.
+The structure handler has methods to search for structures of a given tag & num pair or dictionary entry.
 Once an EvioNode object is obtained from a search, its structure's data can be retrieved.
 User-created evio structures can be added to the end of any structure (which contains structures, cannot add bank to bank of ints for example).
 As in the compact reader, the user can obtain a ByteBuffer representing just a single structure.